The Number One HR Solution on Salesforce

 Another great way to carefully manage your informal communication network is to encourage a friendly, inclusive atmosphere in the workplace in general.
 This could include clear policies for whistleblowing, discrimination, or conflict between workers and friendlier senior staff.
 Involving your workers in decision-making where you can, is also a good idea.

 Providing your staff with a physical space to socialise is also beneficial and helps encourage informal communication.
-Happier staff are less likely to spread rumours and cause conflict, so consider offering your team a comfortable break room and a social media space, such as a Whats App group, Facebook group, or recreational Slack channel.
+Happier staff are less likely to spread rumours and cause conflict, so consider offering your team a comfortable break room and a social media space, such as a Whats App group, private Facebook group, or recreational Slack channel.

 As a manager, one of the best things you can do to manage informal communications is accept that the office grapevine exists.
 Trying to deny there is any gossip or rumour-spreading in your office only leads to issues that go undealt with and more conflict than is necessary in the workplace.